 Return home with newly expanded wilderness abilities, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.

-Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
-Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.
+Students will receive individual instruction by Instructors and test their skills against the vertical cracks, steep faces and boulders of Smith Rock State Park.
+Among the skills students will learn are: basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques and movement on rock.

 A daily yoga practice of movement, breath and connection to the body complements the more dynamic sport of rock climbing.
 Students will have the opportunity to cultivate their own yoga practice through daily class while on course.
 The course will begin with some basic introduction to the practice of yoga and develop into a habit students can take home with them.

-This course will introduce students to the ideas of leadership, character development, and service that are integral to Outward Bound.
-Students will begin to develop these skills in an expedition setting so that they can continue to grow once they return home.
-Instructors will work to challenge students to try new things and step outside their comfort zones.
-As a team, each group will work together to complete difficult tasks necessary for backcountry travel.
+Outward Bound promotes character development, leadership, and service in the most engaging classroom possible – the wilderness.
+In real time, students experience the effects of their decisions on themselves and the other members of their group as they work to complete difficult tasks necessary for wilderness travel.
+Instructors challenge students to try new things and step outside their comfort zones.
+They also provide feedback that students implement on course and when they return to their communities.
 Adult courses offer a unique opportunity to disconnect from the busyness of everyday life and reconnect with self, and other individuals.
 Regardless of age or life stage, Outward Bound believes that everyone can benefit from opportunities to experience challenge, adventure, and to work within a supportive environment to gain a greater sense of self.

 Smith Rock State Park, Oregon

-Smith Rock is a world-renowned climbing destination that attracts climbers of every ability level.
-It is widely considered to be one of the top sport climbing areas in the country.
-Smith rock is a uniquely beautiful area that commonly graces postcards and calendars.
-The Crooked River lazily winds its way through the canyon, cutting a path through the cliffs and spires.
-To the west, the snow-capped volcanoes of the Cascade Range rise on the horizon, above the flat checkerboard of irrigated plains.
+Smith Rock State Park is a world-renowned climbing destination that attracts climbers of every ability level.
+The Crooked River winds its way through the canyon, and to the west, the snow-capped volcanoes of the Cascade Range rise on the horizon.
+Eagles nest in the rocks and the area is abundant with incredible wildlife.
 One of the most striking features is a prominent spire, Monkey Face.
 Given the dry and temperate climate, rock climbing is feasible most of the year.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.